-The Stanford Technology Law Review is currently closed for submissions.
+The Stanford Technology Law Review is currently open for submissions.
 Please submit articles for consideration via ScholasticaHQ.

 All submissions should be in Microsoft Word format.
 PDF and other text formats are not accepted.
 The text and citations of submissions should generally conform to The Bluebook: A Uniform System of Citation (21st ed.).
 All submissions should also include a brief abstract and a resume or CV.
 Cover letters are not required but are permitted.
 STLR has a word limit of 30,000 words (including footnotes), and a preference for 25,000 words or fewer.
 We particularly value brevity, so we look favorably on pieces that are significantly below the 30,000-word ceiling.